 You’re not alone — many struggle to remember all their outstanding debts.
 One solution is to combine debts for easier management, which is done through a debt consolidation loan.

-But how do you qualify for a debt consolidation loan and pay it back?
+But how to get a debt consolidation loan and pay it back?
 Let’s break it down.

 Debt consolidation loans are personal loans that combine multiple debts into a single, easier-to-manage payment.
 The typical debt consolidation loan amount ranged from $10,000 to $20,000.
 Instead of manually tracking several bills, you roll them into one loan.
 Ideally, debt consolidation loans come with lower interest rates, too.